Day 6 - 25 Sept 2017 - Gibara

 At the stables just outside the entrance to the sewage works was a pair of Shiny Cowbird feeding, singing and displaying on one of the horses.
 This is the first time we have seen them here though Carlos did point out one a couple of years ago at the Paradisus hotel.

-Later near our room we found a longhorn beetle Eburia sp.
-I don't know which species it is though we have seen it before.
+Later near our room we found a longhorn beetle Eburia stigma which we have seen it before.

 We had a quieter day today making preparations for going away for five days next week to Gibara and then to Camagüey.
 Lynn saw a couple of fruit bats flying around a tree in the gardens first thing as she went down to the sea for a swim.
 It sounded like they were going to roost but we couldn't see them later when we looked.
 We took a taxi to Boca de Sama for the morning with Jose but there weren't as many butterflies there as I had expected.